 Jersey Post is the Island’s postal service.
 It operates a network of 21 post offices across the Island.
 They provide postal delivery services to all Jersey households and businesses, 6 days a week.
 Working with their global partner network of over 190 countries, Jersey Post has developed a comprehensive range of specialist, worldwide distribution routes and have established trading locations outside of the Channel Islands including:

-The Island also has international courier companies such as Hermes, DHL, Transfer 2000, UPS, Ferryspeed, and TNT (and many more!).
-In addition the Island can also boast a number of locally grown businesses offering courier and shipping services.
+The Island also has international courier companies such as Hermes, DHL, Transfer 2000, UPS, Ferryspeed, TNT, and many more!
+In addition, the Island can also boast a number of locally grown businesses offering courier and shipping services.

 “It’s actually very difficult to think of anywhere else in the world that can so successfully combine a safe, family environment with such a sophisticated business infrastructure.”

 Strategically positioned between the UK and Europe, Jersey opens up a world of connections.

 - Enviable quality of life and work-life balance

 - Highly regarded and well-regulated international jurisdiction